jonathan-poole/qs-admin-guide/docs/asset_management/apps/unused_apps.md

         - (fig 3)

     - **Actions**

-    	**NOTE**:  Instead of just deleting any apps, it is considered a best practice to export the QVF without data and store a copy somewhere to retain the code.

         1. If you don't already have a stream named "Quarantine", this is a good time to create one.
             - See instructions and security rule here --> **insert link**